InnervisionGit/05-js-puzzles/readme.md

 # JavaScript Puzzles

-## A collection of JavaScript puzzles with different algorithms and methods.
+## A collection of JavaScript puzzles with different algorithms and methods..